 All joking aside though, it's summer time and strawberries and raspberries are in their peak season.
 Right now is the time to gorge on them, make some delicious dishes and freeze whatever you can't eat.

-For this ice cream, I use full fat coconut milk, strawberries, raspberries, honey and vanilla extract.
+For this no churn ice cream, I used full fat coconut milk, strawberries, raspberries, honey and vanilla extract.
 The process is absurdly easy.
 Everything pretty much just gets dumped in the food processor and you sit back and watch the magic happen.
 Then store it in a loaf pan and freeze.
 There you have it - paleo no churn ice cream.
 It really is that simple.